-The Vice President for Finance and Business Affairs serves on the Strategic Planning Working Group and is responsible for monitoring financial and regulatory issues that might influence the strategic planning process and the implementation of the strategic plan.
-The institution's SWOT analysis is also designed to capture potential risks.
+- a.
+Your organizations' strengths, weaknesses, opportunities and threats The first step in the strategic planning process is to conduct a SWOT assessment.
+The Citadel surveyed the entire campus community for feedback on strengths, weaknesses, opportunities and threats Fall 2010.
+The results of this SWOT analysis were distributed to the entire campus community in strategic planning folders to help inform the development of The Citadel's 2012-2015 Strategic Plan. - b.
+Financial, regulatory, and other potential risks The Vice President for Finance and Business Affairs serves on the Strategic Planning Working Group and is responsible for monitoring financial and regulatory issues that might influence the strategic planning process and the implementation of the strategic plan.
+The institution's SWOT analysis is also designed to capture potential risks. - c.

-c.
 Shifts in technology, student and community demographics, markets, and competition The second component of the institution's strategic planning process is the completion of an Environmental Scan which analyses technology trends, student and community demographics, competition, faculty and staff hiring trends, and economic forces.
+The Citadel's most recent Environmental Scan was a 38 page document led in the creation by faculty librarians.
 The institution also maintains an active membership in the Society for College and University Planning (SCUP) which provides a quarterly analysis on trends in higher education.
+The Citadel also administers the College Board's ASQ+ survey every two years to assess shifts in student expectations and experiences.